Find Affordable College Courses

 Buffalo, NY

-University at Buffalo came in at #6 in this year’s edition of the Best Urban & Regional Planning Schools in New York ranking.
-University at Buffalo is a very large public school located in the suburb of Buffalo.
+University at Buffalo landed the #6 spot in the 2023 rankings for the best urban and regional planning programs.
+University at Buffalo is a fairly large public school located in the large suburb of Buffalo.

 Best Urban & Regional Planning Colleges in the Middle Atlantic Region

-Explore all the Best Urban & Regional Planning Schools in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Urban & Regional Planning Colleges in the Middle Atlantic Area or other specific states within that region.

 State Degrees Awarded